projectacrn/acrn-hypervisor/doc/developer-guides/doc_guidelines.rst

 indicated with an underline below the title text.
 (While reST allows use of both and overline and matching underline to indicate a heading, we only use an underline indicator for headings.)
-For consistency in our documentation, we define the order of characters used to indicated the nested table of contents levels:
+For consistency in our documentation, we define the order of characters used to indicate the nested table of contents levels:

 * Use ``#`` for the Document title underline character